hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/149_vedantism_2.md

 a step by which one passed before the other was reached; the final evolution to Advaitism was the natural outcome, and the last step was "Tattvamasi".
-He pointed out where even the great commentators Shankarâchârya, Râmânujâchârya, and Madhvâchârya had committed mistakes.
+He pointed out where even the great commentators Shankarāchārya, Rāmānujāchārya, and Madhvāchārya had committed mistakes.
 Each one believed in the Upanishads as the sole authority, but thought that they preached one thing, one path only.
 Thus Shankaracharya committed the mistake in supposing that the whole of the Upanishads